Alexhuszagh/PyCPP/ROADMAP.md

 **Short-Term**

+    - Need a compressed_pair and compressed_class definition
+        - Unittests
     - Implement a sorted vector
         - unittests
     - Ordered set unittests
     - Add tests for robin-hood hash into the project
     - Add tests from btree-cpp into the project
+        - Need to add support for C++11 stuff...

+    - Need to stop copying allocators or declaring them...
+        - Defeats the purpose of an allocator really?

     - Add custom memory allocators
         - https://github.com/mtrebi/memory-allocators